- We advise you to exercise normal safety precautions. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Demonstrations frequently occur in Brussels, often aimed at Embassies, the European Union and NATO.
 You should monitor the media and other local information sources for information about possible demonstrations and avoid relevant areas.
 These protests can be large and can occasionally turn violent.

-The incidence of serious crime is low, however, petty crimes such as muggings, bag snatching, and pickpocketing are common.
+The incidence of serious crime is low, however, petty crimes such as theft, muggings, bag snatching, and pickpocketing are common.
 Travellers should pay very close attention to their personal belongings at major train stations, particularly at Gare du Midi/Zuidstation (South Station).
 You should not leave your luggage unattended.
 On trains, you should keep your luggage in sight at all times, particularly when the train is stationary.
 Petty crime is also common around the Grand Place and in the Metro.
 Thieves also operate at Brussels national airport, and on buses, trams and in shops.
 Thieves are often professional and work in teams of two or three.
 Techniques used to distract victims include asking questions, spilling food or drink, or telling travellers someone has spilled something on their clothes.

 It is increasingly common for thieves, usually on motorbikes, to break a window and snatch valuables from the front or back passenger seat of cars when the vehicle is waiting at traffic lights.
 Do not place valuables and attractive items where thieves might see them.